mindcombatant/fortunes-various/README.md

 [Pratchett Quote File](pqf) is just [the Terry Pratchett Quote File](https://www.lspace.org/books/pqf/), but in fortune file format.

 [Trails Empty Chests](trailschests) are the humourous messages you get when you check empty chests in the English releases of the *Trails* RPG series, sourced from [these lists on the Kiseki fandom wiki](https://kiseki.fandom.com/wiki/Lists_of_treasure_chests).
 I specifically excluded all [Trails in the Chest](https://kiseki.fandom.com/wiki/Trails_in_the_Chest)/[Part 2](https://kiseki.fandom.com/wiki/Trails_in_the_Chest,_Part_2) content, as I felt it didn't fit well as a fortune.
 I have done a little bit of work to remove duplicates, though it is entirely possible i missed some.

-[Jargon File](jargon) are entries in the 4.2.0 version of [the Jargon File](http://www.jargon.org/) by Eric S. Raymond <esr@thyrsus.com>, originally converted to fortune(6) file format by Rob Kaper <cap@capsi.cx>, archived [here](https://web.archive.org/web/20010409061912/http://cx.capsi.com/code-jargonfortunes.html), and thus, is actually licenced under the [GPL](GPL).
-I've done some small work to clean up some messy formatting that seems to have resulted from the conversion process.

 If you find any errors or have any improvements you want to make, **pull requests are welcome!**